 If you are curious about the other stuff I’m doing, please click here.

-By the end of 2018 and the beginning of 2019 I had composed 32 songs and I decided that was quite enough to work with.
+By the end of 2017 and the beginning of 2018 I had composed 32 songs and I decided that was well enough to work with.
 Parts 1, 2 and 3 of Stage 6 materialized in my head and gained traction.
 From the main package of 32 songs I recorded 24 concept working audio files to translate into sheet music (Part 1), recorded various parts of the Jazz Suite as solo pianist (Part 2) with the goal to ultimately select and record around 12 compositions as acoustic jazz trio (Part 3).

 Part 3 of Stage 6 of the NextSteps Series Projects has recorded 12 compositions of the Jazz Suite Roots & Reflections as an acoustic jazz trio with Eric van der Westen on bass and Marc Schenk on drums.
 These recordings have taken place from the 14th through the 19th of April 2019 and that was one heck of a fun, creative and spiritual week, to be remembered for sure!

-We ultimately managed to reach every target as set in the initial planning (with a classical planning intervention somewhere half way), recorded all 12 compositions and thén some.
+We ultimately managed to reach every target as set in the initial planning, recording all 12 compositions and thén some.
 It was an intensive but rewarding week.
 The creative spirit of Eric and Marc has added to my compositions all through the experience and we had a lot of fun too.
 It’s one thing to be composing and arranging your music on your own but it is quite something else to hear these compositions come to live and grow as you play together.

 That’s what they call added value, creative energy, synergy, good spirit and all that other mother jazz (thank you, Frank Sinatra).
 One plus two equals many.
 It’s been good.